TSummersLab/SMART_matlab/README.md

 The platform uses a webcam per computer to locate the Spheros.
 While this works well, it does restrict the operation region of the Spheros to the field of view of the camera or the intersection of the field of views of the cameras in case multiple cameras were used.

 The platform uses color based detection to locate the robots.
 This allows the platform to separate Spheros by color in case multiple teams are formed to test control algorithms related to game theory.
 However, color based detection is prone to detecting false positives.
 Thus, the field of view of each camera must be free of interference.
 This also forces the background to be dark.
 Color based detection also limits the separation between robots.
 When robots of the same colors intersect, they individual robots can no longer be identified.

+Currently the package can only use a resolution of 640x480.
+This value is hard coded in multiple places in the package.
+This means that the camera calibration should be done in 640x480 and the camera aspect ratio must be 4:3 (even if the resolution is not 640x480, the image is resized).
+If the aspect ratio is not 4:3, the image, and thus the reconstructed data, will become distorted.

 ## Getting Started